-- → Take advantage of the registration period to organize an activity in the school and invite service workers to accompany families on a school visit and meet staff. - → Take a fieldtrip to the school gym during a planning day. - → Guide parents in choosing activities that best meet their needs and those of their child. - → Make use of a communication tool on school transition between education sector and early childhood sector (e.g., Mon Portrait). - → Integrate a joint calendar of events related to the transition to kindergarten into information mailings (e.g., newsletter to parents, municipal tax bill). - → Discuss school transition and related activities with families receiving services or at intervention groups.
+- → Take advantage of the registration period to organize an activity in the school and invite service workers to accompany families on a school visit and meet staff. - → Take a fieldtrip to the school gym during a planning day. - → Guide parents in choosing activities that best meet their needs and those of their child. - → Make use of a communication tool on school transition between education sector and early childhood sector. - → Integrate a joint calendar of events related to the transition to kindergarten into information mailings (e.g., newsletter to parents, municipal tax bill). - → Discuss school transition and related activities with families receiving services or at intervention groups.

-AROUND THE TIME
+AROUND

-AFTER STARTS
+AFTER